 Rebecca is a writer on the upcoming comedy anthology web series Hot Spot, for which she wrote the pilot episode.
-She was the Writers’ Assistant and Script Coordinator on Emily in Paris, a new series created by Darren Star, which will premiere on TV Land and the Paramount Network next year.
+She was the Writers’ Assistant and Script Coordinator on Emily in Paris, a new dramedy series created by Darren Star that will air on the Paramount Network later this year.
 Previously she was the Writers’ Assistant on the Roseanne revival for ABC, and before that she worked for writer/showrunner Hilary Winston on her CBS series Bad Teacher, and pilots Real Life and My Time/Your Time.

-As a dramaturg and literary manager, Rebecca has worked at Yale Repertory Theatre, Studio 42, and The Playwrights Realm, where her credits include everything from world premiere new works to classics of the Shakespearean canon to large scale musical comedies.
-She is a guest lecturer in TV dramaturgy, teaching college and high school students the basics of episodic story structure.
-Rebecca’s original translations include Jean Giraudoux’s classic drama La Guerre de Troie n’aura pas lieu (There Will Be No Trojan War), as well as several previously untranslated midcentury horror plays from the Théâtre du Grand-Guignol.
+As a dramaturg and literary manager, Rebecca has worked at The Wallis, Yale Repertory Theatre, Studio 42, and The Playwrights Realm, where her credits include everything from world premiere new works to classics of the Shakespearean canon to large scale musical comedies.
+Rebecca’s original translations include Jean Giraudoux’s La Guerre de Troie n’aura pas lieu (There Will Be No Trojan War), as well as several previously untranslated midcentury horror plays from the Théâtre du Grand-Guignol.

 Rebecca holds a B.A. from the University of Chicago and an M.F.A. from the Yale School of Drama.
 She lives in Los Angeles with her family.